EhsanEqlimi/EhsanEqlimi/README.md

-### Hi there 👋

-- 🔭 I’m currently working on neural signal processing (EEG)
+- 🔭 Currently working on neural signal processing (EEG)
-- 🌱 I’m currently learning computer music production
+- 🌱 Learning computer music production
-- 👯 I’m looking to collaborate on brain data analysis (EEG, MEG, and fMRI)
-- 🤔 I’m looking for help with computer music production
 - 😄 Pronouns: Fox
 <!--
 **EhsanEqlimi/EhsanEqlimi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.